All Episodes

 Well, Dawn was having lunch.

-I said, uh explain the story.
+I said, explain the story.

-No, no, no, no, no, not not at all, not at all.
+No, not at all, not at all.

-And I said, Oh, you still kiss your husband.
+And I said, oh, you still kiss your husband.

-That that's excellent to know.
+That's excellent to know.

 And she just sort of just sort of laughed.

-Lookie here, folks.
+Looky here, folks.

-Uh European Union states that have not adopted EU rules, European Union rules aimed at reducing noise in crowded cities, will face court action if they fail to act soon.
+European Union states that have not adopted EU rules, European Union rules aimed at reducing noise in crowded cities will face court action if they fail to act soon, according to the executive who runs the European Union.

 Idiots.